HAWK-800 Technical Support

 - Q: When is the CPU upgrade going to be available?

-Mike: As of 2018, the design for the CPU upgrade is underway and boards will be tested soon.
-Once the hardware is tested and working the real fun begins.
+Mike: As of late 2019, the design for the CPU upgrade is completed and boards have been successfully pre-tested.
+Once the hardware is fully tested and working the real fun begins.
 Which will be to convert the original software into 32 bit code.
-That is also going to take some time!
-So the CPU upgrade won't be available in 2018 and probably not until late 2019.
-I'll keep the HAWK kit available anyway.
+Hopefully, 2020 is the year that we get the code going.
+The HAWK kit will remain available anyway.
 The CPU upgrade will replace the HAWK entirely.
 There won't be any offering of trade ins on the HAWK board.
 But the CPU upgrade should really make the Poly-800 an amazing beast.
-It looks like I'll be able to add new voices to the synth as part of the CPU upgrade.
 So I am really looking forward to getting the hardware to begin testing and development.